hlship/multi/README.md

 multi uses the following meta data keys:

-:command (boolean) -- indicates the function is a command
+* `:command` (boolean) -- indicates the function is a command

-:command-name (string, optional) -- overrides the name of the command, normally the symbol
+* `:command-name` (string, optional) -- overrides the name of the command, normally the symbol

-:doc (string) -- the command's docstring is the command description, used when printing help
+* `:doc` (string) -- the command's docstring is the command description, used when printing help

-:command-opts - a list of option specs, passed to joker.tools.cli/parse-opts
+* `:command-opts` - a list of option specs, passed to joker.tools.cli/parse-opts

-:command-args - a list of positional argument specs
+* `:command-args` - a list of positional argument specs

-A command option, -h / --help, is added to all commands automatically.
+A command option, `-h / --help`, is added to all commands automatically.

 A help command is also added; it displays the list of commands available.